ESPP Tax: Everything You Need to Know

 ESPP Income Tax

-The income tax on ESPP is two-fold.
-You have to pay regular tax on the discounted price you get and then you pay capital gains on the profit.
+The income tax on ESPP is twofold.
+You pay regular tax on the discounted price you get, and then you pay capital gains on the profit.
 Let’s look at an example for each step.

 • ESPP share discount